jie-meng/jie-meng.github.io/_posts/2017-12-21-make-cocos2dx-js-modulization-by-webpack2.md

 Then it's time to make cocos2dx-js project modulization.

-Here's the steps of how to make cocos2dx-js modulization with webpack2.
+Here are the steps of how to make cocos2dx-js modulization with webpack2.

 ### 1. Create cocos2dx-js project